getanehAl/Windows-Penetration-Testing/Defense evasion (examples)/Invoke-PoSH-ShellCodeLoader/README.md

   - Basic sandbox evasion techniques (optional)
     - stop/exit if the PowerShell session is being debugged (detection based on "Test-Path Variable:PSDebugContext")
     - wait for 60 seconds before execution
-  - Compatible with the shellcode of multiple C2 frameworks: Metasploit, Silver and Havoc
+  - Compatible with shellcodes of multiple C2 frameworks: Metasploit, Silver and Havoc

 #### USAGE
 1. Examples with a shellcode file stored locally